mdshahid77777/3D-TANK-BUSTER-GAME-UNITY/README.md

 It was implemented following [Tanks Tutorial](https://www.youtube.com/watch?v=paLLfWd2k5A&list=PLclF8feY8EKLw5Un6Z2Syt2_35qsdpnHt) on Unity Learn Platform, it was originally recorded at Unite Boston 2015.

-🚀 Features
+## 🚀 Features

-🔫 Real-time tank combat with shooting mechanics
+- 🔫 Real-time shooting mechanics
-🎮 Smooth and responsive player controls
+- 🎮 Smooth tank movement and controls
-🤖 AI-controlled enemy tanks with attack behavior
+- 🤖 AI enemy tanks with attack behavior
-💥 Projectile physics with collision effects
+- 💥 Projectile physics and collision effects
-❤️ Health system with damage and destruction mechanics 🎯 Camera follow system for immersive gameplay
+- ❤️ Health and destruction system
+- 🎯 Camera follow system
-🔊 Sound effects for shooting, explosions, and movement ⚡ Optimized performance for smooth gameplay
+- 🔊 Sound effects and explosions
-🛠️ Getting Started
+- ⚡ Optimized gameplay performance

+---
+## 🛠️ Installation & Setup

 Clone the repository
 Open the project in Unity (recommended version used in project) Ensure all assets (models, audio, materials) are properly loaded Click Play and start battling! 🎉
-📋 Requirements
+## 📋 Requirements
 Unity Version: Compatible version (check project settings)
 Platform: Windows (can be extended to other platforms) Dependencies
 Unity Standard Assets (if used in project)
 Tank models, materials, and audio files
-🎮 How to Play
+##🎮 How to Play
 🎮 Controls
 W / Up Arrow → Move forward
 S / Down Arrow → Move backward
 A / Left Arrow → Turn left
 D / Right Arrow → Turn right
 Space / Mouse Click → Fire projectile
-🕹️ Gameplay
+## 🕹️ Gameplay
 Control your tank and navigate the battlefield
 Aim and shoot enemy tanks
 Avoid incoming attacks
 Destroy enemies to survive and win
 💀 Game Over
 Game ends when your tank's health reaches zero
-📂 Project Structure
+##📂 Project Structure
 🔧 Scripts
 TankMovement.cs → Handles tank movement and rotation TankShooting.cs → Controls firing mechanics and projectiles